Probing the $\Delta U=0$ Rule in Three Body Charm Decays: Probing the rule

 \subsubsection{Numerical Example}

 For illustration, in Fig.~\ref{fig:plots} we show the local CP asymmetry of $D^0\rightarrow \pi^+\pi^-\pi^0$ for example values of $\widetilde{R}^{P_iV_j}$, using the numerical input from Ref.~\cite{PDG2020}.
-Averaging results from hadroproduction and from $\tau$~decays/$e^+e^-$ production given therein, we take
+Averaging results from hadron production and from $\tau$~decays/$e^+e^-$ production given therein, we take

 We neglect $\mathcal{O}(\widetilde{\lambda}_b)$ in the estimation of $\vert T^{P_iV_j}\vert$, using

 with the phase space factor

 Furthermore, for our numerical example we choose $T^{P_1 V_2}$ and $T^{P_2 V_1}$ to be real.
 This is somewhat motivated from the leading contribution of a $1/N_c$--expansion of the tree diagram~\cite{Buras:1985xv, Muller:2015lua}.
 However, additional diagrams may be sizable, invalidating this assumption.